SwiftMage/CoreKit/README.md

 *   **RevenueCatManager:** Provides a manager class (`RevenueCatManager`) to interact with the RevenueCat SDK for fetching offerings, making purchases, and checking subscription status.
 *   **UserProfile:** (Placeholder) Intended for managing user profile data (persistence likely handled by the main app).

+## ParentalGate

+Provides a reusable parental gate mechanism using a simple math problem to restrict access to certain features (e.g., external links, purchases, settings).
+Includes `ParentalGateManager` (an `ObservableObject` singleton) to manage gate presentation and logic, and `ParentalGateView` for the UI, typically presented as a sheet.
+Also includes `ParentalGateLink`, a `View` similar to SwiftUI's `Link` that automatically presents the gate before navigating to a URL.

+**Usage:**

+1. Inject or access `ParentalGateManager.shared`.
+2. Call methods like `requireParentalApprovalForLink`, `requireParentalApprovalForPurchase`, etc., providing completion handlers for success and cancellation.
+3. Ensure a `.sheet(isPresented: $parentalGateManager.showParentalGate) { ParentalGateView() }` modifier is attached high up in your view hierarchy (e.g., on your root view or `ContentView`).
+4. Use `ParentalGateLink(destination: url) { ... }` for guarded URL navigation.

 ## Requirements

 *   iOS 15.0+